|Jodie's backyard today.|

 Pros, Cons, & Steps for Publishing Your Book on Amazon

 Jodie has published two books to date in her series, An Editor’s Guide to Writing Compelling Fiction: Writing a Killer Thriller and Fire up Your Fiction (Style That Sizzles & Pacing for Power), which has won two book awards so far.
-Look for Immerse the Readers in Your Story World, out soon.
-For more info, please visit Jodie’s author website or editor website, her blogs, Resources for Writers and The Kill Zone, or find her on Facebook, Twitter, and Google+.
+Look for the third book in the series, out soon.
+For more info, please visit Jodie’s author website or editor website, her other blogs, Resources for Writers and The Kill Zone, or find her on Facebook, Twitter, and Google+.
 And sign up for her newsletter.